-In the end, the beautifully poetic and vivid imagery used by the psalmist expresses a personal testimony of confidence, dependence, and trust in God.
-Notice that the psalmist declares, "The Lord is my Shepherd..."
 I invite you to internalize and personalize this psalm for yourself, so that it may serve as a song of comfort, strength, peace, confidence, and rest for your soul in your journey of life and faith.
-Let the promise of God's constant Presence, which seeks and desires your wholeness and well-being, help bring restoration to your soul.
+Let the promise of God's constant Presence, which seeks and desires your wholeness and well-being, help bring restoration to your soul, to all our souls.

-To close, I want to share a meditation on Psalm 23 from Steve Garnaas-Holmes, entitled, "Present Shepherd".
+To close, I want to share a poetic reflection on Psalm 23 from Steve Garnaas-Holmes, entitled, "Present Shepherd".